Daniel J. Frey

 God.

-Religion and its structure are at the core.
+Religion and its structure are at the core of the conflict.

-Either one is right, the other wrong, or both sides are wrong depending upon your own belief.
+Either one is right, the other is wrong, or both sides are wrong.

 And there's the rub.

-There has never within these three groups been any room for compromise.
+There has never been any room for compromise within these three groups.

 King of the hill or ruler of nothing.

-Like blind fish in the deep, the faithful follow the voices of hate.
+Like blind fish and birds, the faithful follow the voices of hate they were born into.

-There can be no compromise with those that oppose us as being rulers of humanity.
+There can be no compromise with those who oppose us as rulers of humanity.

 It's written in the holy books of all three faiths.